-- Students are highly encouraged to take COMP1126 and COMP1127 as one of their Level I free electives. - II.
-Students are encouraged to do ECON2010 and/or ECON3050 as electives - III.
-Students must take ECON3049 as required for Economics major.
-STAT3001 is NOT accepted as a substitute. - IV.
-FOUN1013 or FOUN1019 must be completed in the first year of entry. - V. Students are encouraged to take a Level I language course as one of their Level I free electives or in place of FOUN1101 or FOUN1201. - VI.
-See Page 54 for Mathematics electives.
+- I. FOUN1013 or FOUN1019 must be completed in the first year of entry. - II.
+Students exempt from the Foreign Language Requirement should complete all three (3) Foundation Courses. (i.e. FOUN1101, FOUN1201 & FOUN1013 (or FOUN1019) and should apply for the exemption on the ASRM immediately utilising the course code that matches the language previously taken. - III.
+Students are highly encouraged to take COMP1126 and COMP1127 as one of their Level I free electives. - IV.
+Students are encouraged to do ECON2010 and/or ECON3050 as electives - V. Students must take ECON3049 as required for Economics major.
+STAT3001 is NOT accepted as a substitute. - VI.
+See Page 57 for Mathematics electives.